awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 |  [AWS\-ConfigureS3BucketVersioning](https://console.aws.amazon.com/systems-manager/documents/AWS-ConfigureS3BucketVersioning/description)  |  Enable or suspend versioning on an S3 bucket\.   |
 |  [AWS\-DeleteDynamoDbBackup](https://console.aws.amazon.com/systems-manager/documents/AWS-DeleteDynamoDbBackup/description)  |  Delete a Amazon DynamoDB \(DynamoDB\) table backup\.   |

-Either click the links in the table above, or use the following procedure to view more details about these Automation documents in the Systems Manager console\.
+Either click the links in the table above, or use the following procedure to view more details about these runbooks in the Systems Manager console\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.